Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-Web-REST.md

 ## Step 2: Support Apple Pay on the Web

-The merchant can start supporting Apple Pay on their website either by using Commerce Hub's RESTful API with [Apple Pay's JS API Framework](https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api) or by using Commerce Hub Hosted Payment Page.
+The merchant can start supporting Apple Pay on their website by using the Commerce Hub's [RESTful API](docs/Resources/API-Documents/Use-Our-APIs.md) with [Apple Pay's JS API Framework](https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api).

 ---